-Worldwide Demand for Recycled Metals on the Rise In 2017Posted on 23 February 2017 by Admin
+Worldwide Demand for Recycled Metals on the Rise In 2017Posted on 23 February 2017

 Worldwide, industry statistics show that stockpiles of metal ores are reducing in volume.
 As such, the metal recycling market is being challenged with greater demand.
 And to replenish shrinking stockpiles of metal, the market is relying more and more on the recovery of scrap metals from end-of-life products.
 Reusing recycled metals as raw material for new products is fast becoming the norm.
 It’s a win-win scenario – raw resources are being conserved; energy is being saved; and overall pollution levels are being reduced.

 The bottom line for recyclers is supply and demand – and that entails market dynamics, regional undercurrents, and for most, competitive position in the market.
 The fact is, industry has come to realize that there are massive savings to be had by using recycled metals rather virgin ores.
 And while this is enhancing demand, there are still global issues relative to gathering and assembling recycled materials.
 Simply put, waste disposal methods around the world could be doing much better in terms of organized collection.

 For municipalities, efficiently segregating ferrous and non-ferrous metals from general waste can be expensive.
 However, as waste segregation becomes a much higher priority, and cost/benefit makes more economic sense, the metal recycling market will be bolstered.
 This is of particular relevancy in the Asia Pacific region, where there are high adoption rates for metal recycling, and noteworthy market growth.
 As it is, India, China, and Japan are leading the way as aggressive importers of scrap metals of all types.